Neurosurgery-Brain-Tumor-Center-DiazLab/CONICS/README.md

 # __CONICS__
 *CONICS*: *CO*py-*N*umber analysis *I*n single-*C*ell RNA-*S*equencing

+The CONICS paper has been accepted in Bioinformatics.
+A link to the paper will be available soon!

 ## Table of contents
 - [CONICSmat - Identifying CNVs from scRNA-seq with only a count table (R tutorial)](#Calling_CNV_R)
 - [Identifying CNVs from scRNA-seq using aligned reads and a control dataset (advanced users)](#Calling_CNV)